sovity/edc-ce/docs/getting-started/documentation/httpdata-pull-parameterized.md

 - Ensure that the **Authorization header** is set with the previously obtained authorization information (token).

 The EDC uses the token to map the request to the appropriate data source.
-The request will be forwarded to the provider’s `baseUrl` configured in the asset.
+The request will be forwarded to the Provider’s `baseUrl` configured in the asset.
 Any additional path parameters appended to `{{endpoint}}` will be included in the request to the data source.

+{% hint style="info" %} As parameterization is optional for the Provider, the additional parameters like {{dataset-id}} in this example do not need to be set by the Consumer if the Provider doesn't support it. {% endhint %}

 #### Example Request Flow

-If requesting dataset `1` from the provideras in the example at the top, the final request will be:
+If requesting dataset `1` from the Provideras in the example at the top, the final request will be:

 `GET https://example.com/dataset/1`